Skip to content

 • Workspace Symbols — search for symbols across the entire workspace

-• Diagnostics — real-time syntax and compilation error reporting
+• Diagnostics — real-time syntax and compilation error/warning reporting, including unused import and unused declaration detection

-• Inlay Hints — inline type annotations for def variables and parameter name hints for method/constructor calls
+• Inlay Hints — inline type annotations for def variables, parameter name hints, closure parameter types, and method return types

 • Document Highlight — highlights all occurrences of a symbol in the current file